ngarcia610/ngarcia610.github.io/_posts/2025-03-01-OnTyranny.md

 Ch.
 5: Freedom depends on controlling your information, so protect your privacy.
 The less control you have over your personal details and correspondence, the more personal freedom you're giving up.

 Ch.
 6: Be on the lookout for the different ways in which tyrannical leaders distort the truth.

-There are four stages of truth distortion.
-1 - Open hostility to verifiable truth and reality.
-2 - Repetition of lies.
-3 - Contradictions are openly embraced.
-4 - Misplaced faith in leaders who self-proclaim themselves as saviors.
+There are four stages of truth distortion:

+  1. Open hostility to verifiable truth and reality.
+  2. Repetition of lies.
+  3. Contradictions are openly embraced.
+  4. Misplaced faith in leaders who self-proclaim themselves as saviors.